 - 1. graduate admission application and application fee

 - 2. official transcripts

 - 3. three professional letters of recommendation

 - 4. resume

 - 5. goal statement

 - 6. admission essay

 - 7. proof of English proficiency

 Additional Application Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency per the Graduate College requirement and all requirements for the Commission on Graduates of Foreign Nursing Schools.
+An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency, per the Graduate College requirement and all requirements for the Commission on Graduates of Foreign Nursing Schools.

 A current unencumbered RN license in the state in which the student plans to do clinical practicums is required.
 All students are also required to have an unencumbered Arizona RN license or an unencumbered compact state RN license as mandated by the Arizona State Board of Nursing.
 The RN license must remain unencumbered throughout enrollment in any nursing program.

 An interview with program faculty is required.

 One year of clinical experience working in the student's specialty population is preferred.

 Health and safety requirements include passing disposition on a background clearance and satisfactory completion of a substance screen.

-An admission examination is not required.

-Any deficiency courses determined by the student's unique gap analysis must have been completed in the past five years to be eligible for credit.

 Tuition information

 When it comes to paying for higher education, everyone's situation is different.
 Students can learn about ASU tuition and financial aid options to find out which will work best for them.

 Application deadlines

+Fall

 expand

 Career opportunities

 The Edson College of Nursing and Health Innovation prepares graduates for excellence upon entering the workplace.
 Doctor of Nursing Practice graduates are prepared to practice at the most advanced level of nursing.

-Graduates have the knowledge and training to provide health care for patients across the lifespan in a wide variety of settings.
+Graduates of the family nurse practitioner concentration have the knowledge and training to provide health care for patients across the life span in a wide variety of settings.
 This broad base of comprehension and clinical expertise enables them to participate effectively and lead within clinical, community and academic arenas.

 Career examples:

 - business owner

 - community advocate

 - nurse practitioner

 - professor

 Professional licensure

 ASU programs that may lead to professional licensure or certification are intended to prepare students for potential licensure or certification in Arizona.
 Completion of an ASU program may not meet educational requirements for licensure or certification in another state.
 For more information, students should visit the ASU professional licensure webpage.

 Contact information

 Edson College of Nursing and Health Innovation | MERCC 250 nursingandhealth@asu.edu | 602-496-0937